NASSREDDINE-net/nassreddine-net.github.io/README.md

 - Canonical URLs, Open Graph, Twitter Card and Schema.org Person metadata
 - Updated sitemap and robots.txt for the root GitHub Pages domain
 - Bilingual Arabic/English interface and persistent dark/light mode
-- No CV page, store, payment system or fictional projects

 ## Deployment
 Upload all files to the root of the public repository named: